 RECIPE: FIGGY PUDDING

-You’ll need a jumbo muffin tin for this recipe, which turns out six individual plum puddings.
+For this recipe, you’ll need a jumbo muffin tin for this recipe, which turns out six individual plum puddings.
 You can use a regular muffin tin for 12 smaller servings.

 You can add a scoop of vanilla or eggnog ice cream in addition to, or instead of, the caramel sauce.